Lektricke/Time_hack_device/README.md

 You are pressing the button several times, after each press, LED flashes for short time, to indicate the button.
 How many times? - it is choosen randomly, but let say 15 at least. the light flashes with some delay after you pressed the button, for the set up rounds, it is around 100ms (actually i set it to 150).
-Your brain learned, that these events occures at the same time, so you start to ignore the delay.
+Your brain learned, that these events occure at the same time, so you start to ignore the delay.
 After some presses was executed, the delay time changes to very short.
 I gave it 10ms, since i was not sure if the program itself is not putting there another delay by executing commands.
-(It is because i know about these microcontrollers almost nothing, but i am going to learn it.)
+(It is because i know almost nothing about these microcontrollers , but i am going to learn it.)

 And you will see that you get very weird feeling about what happened, you will feel like the flash happened before the press.

 I have to say, that it will need more experimenting and more setting all up.
-But the concept work.
+But the concept works.